Writing a Game Boy emulator in Go

 July 10, 2019

+This is part of the Writing a Game Boy emulator in Go series.
 The first tranch of instructions to implement are the various load and store operations.
 These are interesting to start off with because they obviously require some kind of memory model.
 The instructions themselves are quite variable.
 Some include immediate values, entailing variable-length instructions, some do complex addressing and so on.
 I spent quite a bit of time implementing these and refactoring what I had because I wanted to establish a solid pattern.
+Implementing the memory instructions was probably a bit more involved than, say, the arithmetic ones but I thought that if I could get the memory instructions right the others would follow easily.

 Read more »